 Never take the p*ss out of a side saddle instructor online before she gives you a lesson.
 You will regret it!
 If you don’t know much about wine its fair enough to judge and choose a bottle by name – who could say no to a glass of antares?

 A friend on an online equestrian forum recently created a thread that invited fellow members to post their earliest and most recent photo of them on their horse.
 I went searching through my laptop for photos while feeling that aside from trying new disciplines not much else would have changed in terms of my riding.Continue reading “Sometimes Looking Back is the Key to Moving Forward”

 I was asked earlier today by a rider if there were any exercises she could to prepare for riding in a side saddle lesson.
 Having only recently converted to the sideways side I thought it was only fair to share my experience and what I learned in those valuable first few weeks.

+Always pack suncream, shorts, an umbrella and water proofs because if it the weather is not lashing rain and baltic it will be tropical!
 Wearing a top hat one size too small for your head in 30 degree heat may not be the best idea… and no the hat will not stretch to fitContinue reading “Things I Learned At The Festival”

+It is possible to use and stretch muscles you did not actually know you had.
 You will know you have these muscles the next day and where on your body they are located – they will tell you, they may in fact scream abuse at you.